-The delightful Mildred Dunnock is marvelous as usual as the eccentric little old fashioned lady who’s also a kleptomaniac.
+The delightful Mildred Dunnock is marvelous as usual as the eccentric little old-fashioned lady who’s also a kleptomaniac.
 Mother Olcott stumbles onto the cheaters after Joe Henshaw is shot by the policeman.
 She’s also quite convinced that her nephew and wife are putting either drugs or poison in her tea, which she usually spills out into the flower pot next to her bed.
 It’s memorable characters like Dunnock’s “Mother” Olcott that create the layers of dimension to the plots of Thriller.
 While wearing the cheaters which she has lifted from Joe’s antique/junk store, Mother Olcott commits murder driven by the spectacles which expose the plot by her greedy relatives to off the old biddy for her money.
 I never thought it possible to be rattled by “death by hat pin” A hat pin straight through the heart that is.

 But Mildred Dunnock is the perfectly sympathetic old lady that makes it all the more horrific.

 We see her in bed on the phone talking to someone named Clarence.
 She’s convinced her nephew Edward Dean and his wife Olive have put something in her tea.
 She tells him she’s not a fool she knows when her tea’s been drugged.
 She pours the contents of the silver tea service into the plant next to the bed.
 Miriam Olcott is the epitome of the old biddy who complains about every small detail and suspects everyone is out to get her.
-In this case they actually are.
+In this case, they actually are.

-She begins to window shop then entering a small boutique she pretends to ask for a bright yellow handkerchief while the sales girl looks for her, she slips something into her handbag.
+She begins to window shop then enters a small boutique she pretends to ask for a bright yellow handkerchief while the sales girl looks for her, she slips something into her handbag.
 “Oh dear those are horrid shades, I’m afraid I’ll have to inquire elsewhere”

 The violins escort her with a delicate bow whilst on her daily jaunt through town as she shoplifts through each store.

 As she walks out of the boutique she grabs a small piece of jewelry and slips it into her bag.
 The strings become more poignantly drawn out.
-Goldsmith’s melody is beautiful as she comes upon Joe Henshaw’s junk shop where men are loading up a truck clearing out the inventory.
+Goldsmith’s melody is beautiful as she comes upon Joe Henshaw’s junk shop where men are loading up a truck and clearing out the inventory.

 Inside she asks about a piece of furniture and mistakes the man for Henshaw.
 “Henshaw’s dead don’t you read the papers he brained his wife and her boyfriend and a cop shot him” Unaffected by the news she browses around shoving a handful of pearls into her bag.
 He comes over asking if she sees something she likes.
 She asks about the spectacles and he sells them to her for two bits.

 The scene cross fades as she returns home.
-Olive and Edward have been worried about her being out alone against the doctors wishes.
+Olive and Edward have been worried about her being out alone against the doctor’s wishes.
 “Where have you been?”
 “If you must know I’ve been fitted for some glasses.”
-Olive says “My aren’t they attractive aren’t they Edward Yes, Yes they’re very unusual”
+Olive says “My aren’t they attractive aren’t they Edward, Yes, Yes they’re very unusual”

 “Perfect touch for that Halloween costume that old bat is wearing” Edward’s inner voice mocks her.
 We see the same dark transformation take place as the revealing gaze of the cheaters allows Mother Olcott to hear what her nephew is truly saying.